Lika-M/job-application-task/README.md

 # Web-IT Project

-This project was created as part of a technical assessment.
-This project uses the JSON Server library to provide a mock backend for simulated database interactions.
+This project was provided as a frontend-only task for a technical assessment.
+To implement the required functionalities (user authentication, navigation, questionnaire and job listing management, and search with filters), it was adapted to work with JSON Server, simulating backend interactions.
+A new database structure was also set up to support these features effectively.

 ## Features